common-fate/docs-archive/docs/approvals/providers/okta.md

 gdeploy will prompt for a ID for the provider, call this `okta` (default will be okta)

 Then we need to get the okta url, this can be found in the top right dropdown.
 See more [here](https://developer.okta.com/docs/guides/find-your-domain/main/)

-- **Make sure to add 'https://' to the url you copy from the okta portal as Granted will be expecting a link**
+- **Make sure to add 'https://' to the url you copy from the okta portal as Granted Approvals will be expecting a link**

 Lastly we paste in the copied API token from the prerequisites for the API token input.

-Your provider will now be set in your Granted config.
-Run gdeploy update to push the change to your Granted deployment.
+Your provider will now be set in your Granted Approvals config.
+Run gdeploy update to push the change to your Granted Approvals deployment.